In Brief

 The cruelty of misunderstanding anosognosia lies in the response it provokes.
 "Why won't you just move your arm?"
 The patient insists they are trying.
 They insist they did move it.
 No amount of evidence can penetrate the gap between what they perceive and what is real.
 They are not being stubborn.
 They are trapped in a condition where the only available interpretation of reality is the false one.

 The sinner has a perfect explanation for everything except the one thing that matters — why holiness feels like work and sin feels like rest.
 The sinner has been told they are free to choose, and they believe it sincerely.
 They feel the sensation of choosing.
-They experience themselves as autonomous.
 But the capacity has been destroyed by the very damage they cannot perceive.

 When you tell someone dead in sin to "just choose Jesus," you are telling an anosognosia patient to move their paralyzed arm.
 The instruction is logically perfect.
 The capacity to obey has been destroyed.

 Sin doesn't merely paralyze the will.
 It creates the perfect illusion that the will is free.
-It is a system that cannot audit itself from within — because the auditor is the very thing that needs auditing.
-You feel like you are choosing.
-You experience the subjective sensation of decision-making.
-But the connection between your will and your capacity to choose righteousness is severed.
+It is a system that cannot audit itself from within.
+The connection between your will and your capacity to choose righteousness is severed.
 The command is sent.
-The will responds.
 And the soul does not move toward God.

 The Trap Closes

-This is why the Crown Jewel argument — the question "where did your faith come from?" — is so devastating.
+This is why the Crown Jewel argument — the question "where did your faith come from?" — closes every exit.
 It doesn't start by accusing you of depravity.
 It starts with Scripture you already believe.
 It asks a question you think is innocent.
 And by the time the logic closes, you are forced to acknowledge what you have been insisting was not true: that something other than your own will brought you to faith.

 The Surgeon Who Operates on Sleeping Patients